SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Compliancies.CassandraReady.md

 **true**

 The protocol is compatible with a Cassandra database.
-This means for example that all database calls in the protocol's QActions can be executed against every type of local database currently supported by DataMiner (MySQL, MS SQL, and Cassandra).
+This means for example that all database calls in the protocol's QActions can be executed against every type of local database currently supported by DataMiner (MySQL, MSSQL, and Cassandra).

 > [!NOTE]
 > A protocol that does not perform any local database queries will always be considered “Cassandra ready”.
 A protocol containing purely WMI queries will also be considered “Cassandra ready”.